evan-magnusson/rdd/README.md

 ## Features to Come:

-* Tutorial of how and why to use each function
 * Tutorial on how to check rdd's statistical assumptions in Python, such as using:
   * Continuity plots
   * Density plots
   * Tests for discontinuities
   * Checking for balance and testing for random assignment (though not a requirement, it can still be a useful check)
-* A robust test file for functions
-  * Add error checking/reporting in functions
 * McCrary tests
 * Fuzzy rdd implementations